Course Content and Outcome Guide for ENG 254

 - Special Fee:

 Course DescriptionIntroduces students to the literature of the land which is now the United States from the mid-nineteenth century to the present.
 The course revolves around written manifestations of the various interests, preoccupations, and experiences of the peoples creating and recreating American culture.
-Prerequisite: WR 115 and RD 115 or equivalent placement test scores.
+Prerequisites: WR 115 and RD 115 or equivalent placement test scores.
 Audit available.

 Intended Outcomes for the course